 Free Immigration Advice For ILE As A Victim Of Domestic Violence

-Our specialist team of immigration solicitors can provide one-off free immigration advice online in relation to your application from outside the UK for Indefinite Leave to Remain (ILE) as a victim of domestic violence.
+Our specialist team of immigration solicitors can provide one-off 5-minute free immigration advice online in relation to your application from outside the UK for Indefinite Leave to Enter (ILE) as a victim of domestic violence.
 Ask a question online to our specialist team of immigration solicitors for free immigration advice online, or book an appointment online for detailed immigration advice and consultation with one of our immigration solicitors concerning your application for Indefinite Leave to Enter (ILE) as a victim of domestic violence.

 - do not have a place to live and cannot afford one

-- have a place to live but cannot afford essential living costs like food or heating
+- have a place to live, but cannot afford essential living costs like food or heating

-- have a very low income, and paying the fee would harm your child’s wellbeing
+- have a very low income, and paying the fee would harm your child’s well-being

 - Evidence can include bank statements, a signed letter from your local authority, or a signed letter from an agency that’s been giving you support.

-- Upload all the supporting documents online before the biometrics enrolment appointment date;
+- Upload all the supporting documents online before the biometrics enrolment appointment date.

 A person applying from outside the UK on the Victim of Domestic Abuse route must apply for entry clearance online on the gov.uk website on the specified form: “Return to the UK”.

-The requirements to be met for Indefinite Leave to Remain (ILE) from outside the UK as a victim of domestic violence are set out in Appendix Victims of Domestic Abuse to the Immigration Rules.
+The requirements to be met for Indefinite Leave to Enter (ILE) from outside the UK as a victim of domestic violence are set out in Appendix Victims of Domestic Abuse to the Immigration Rules.
 The Immigration Rules require that:

 Applicant outside the UK: The applicant must be outside the UK for an entry clearance application for Indefinite Leave to Enter (ILE) as a victim of domestic violence when applying from outside the UK;